 The pretty coastal town of Salcombe sits on the banks of the Salcombe estuary.
 There are plenty of designer shops, independent cafes, pubs and restaurants and you will not be short of things to do.

 Salcombe offers a variety of water sports including sailing, kayaking and paddle boarding.
-The sandy beaches of South Sands and North Sands are close by or take the ferry across to stunning Mill Bay.
+The sandy beaches of South Sands and North Sands are close by or take the tiny ferry from town across to the stunning National Trust beach Mill Bay.

 The area has a rich history with many stories to tell: fishing, geology, secret wartime exercises, piracy and lost villages.
 Discover the area and its walks here.

 Situated on the banks of the picturesque River Dart, Dartmouth is the perfect year round destination.

 This stretch of coast boasts every kind of beach you could wish for.
 The remote sandy inlet of Soar Mill Cove is accessible by foot or boat.

-Cafes, pubs and restaurants feature prominently and there are galleries, gift shop and antique shops to explore.
+Cafes, pubs and restaurants feature prominently and there are galleries, gift shops and antique shops to explore.
 The town also boasts a cinema, swimming pool and leisure centre.